juleoc02/AMS-Tutorial/README.md

 * This is similar to `git init` except instead of making a blank repository, you are creating one that starts as a copy of the one on Github.
 * Open your text editor and make a new file with whatever contents you like.
 Name it `$yourname.txt`.
 (So everyone makes something with a different name!).
 * Save and commit your file.
-* **Now, the most important part of this tutorial:** pull the online version of the repository, and then push your commit to it.
+* **Now, the most important part of this tutorial:** pull the online version of the repository (note: everyone must be added to this repository as user on Github first, otherwise forking and pull requests are required), and then push your commit to it.
 So run `git pull` to get the current version of the online repository onto your local machine.
 Then run `git push` to send *your* commit to the server.
 * One everyone has made a push, run `git pull` again.
 You should see a bunch of new files appear.
 * Run `git log`.
 This will show everyone's commit messages.
 * (The reason for running `git pull` first is that it keeps a more linear working tree.
 In particular, if there is a merge conflict, it is easier for you to fix it on your local machine before sending your commits online.)